-The bus suddenly decorated, it swerved off the street bouncing over a curb and smashed into a house.
+The bus suddenly decorated, it swerved off the street, bouncing over a curb and smashed into a house.

 When Chul opened his eyes again, he was in a hospital bed.
-He was bandaged up in various places but didn't seem to have suffered any serious injury.
+He was bandaged up in various places but didn't seem to have suffered any serious injuries.
 A nurse was hunched over in front of an open window at the far side of the room.

 "Where am I?"
 Chul asked weakly.

-"Oh good I'm glad to see you're awake," the nurse said gently.
+"Oh good, I'm glad to see you're awake," the nurse said gently.
 She turned to Chul and flashed him a smile.
-She was pretty, not in a striking way but her calm demeanor and friendly face put Chul at ease.
+She was pretty, not in a striking way, but her calm demeanor and friendly face put Chul at ease.